This Boracay travel guide is the result of a marvellous four-day trip.

 Cebu Pacific offered tickets for the coach while we were on the flight, which cost PHP500 per person.
 However, if you wait till you are outside the terminal, you will be met with the usual barrage of salesmen trying to sell you a ticket.
 The prices can be cheaper at around PHP350 and if they are higher you can always haggle them down.

-There is an absolute wealth of choice in Boracay when it comes to accommodation.
+There is an absolute wealth of accommodation in Boracay.
 From 5-star beach resorts to backpacker hostels by the beach, there is something to suit everyone’s tastes and pockets.

-I stayed at Frendz resort and would highly recommend it.
-There are the option of private rooms, which cost around PHP500 a night or shared rooms, which are about PHP400 a night.
-With White Beach only a two-minute walk, this makes Frendz resort an ideal place for backpackers to stay in Boracay if they are looking for a cheap option.
+Hotels in Boracay can be expensive.
+Especially, if you stay in some of the luxury places.
+I stayed at Frendz Resort and would highly recommend it.
+There is the option of private rooms, which cost around PHP500 a night, or shared rooms, which are about PHP400 a night.
+With White Beach only a two-minute walk, this makes Frendz Resort an ideal place for backpackers to stay in Boracay if they are looking for a cheap option.

-Boracay is considered to be the premier resort destination in the Philippines and it is easy to see why.
+Boracay is considered to be one of the best places to go in the Philippines and it’s easy to see why.
 As well as fitting the paradise stereotype with white beaches, palm trees, and epic sunsets, the wealth of activities add to this.

 The D mall is a great place for shopping, if you so wish, with lots of choice from hand-crafted souvenirs to more upmarket clothes.
 It is also home to numerous food outlets, with a huge range of choice.